mbensmida/sphinx-poc/docs/GettingStarted.rst

 |image42|

 2. Select the location where your Wiki page is created from the In Location drop-down menu.
 The "Intranet" space is selected by default.

 3. Click Next to be redirected to the Wiki application of your selected location.
-Here, you can `navigate across spaces <#PLFUserGuide.BuildWiki.Overview.NavigatingAcrossAspaces>`__.
+Here, you can :ref:`navigate across spaces <Navigate-across-spaces>`.

 4. Enter the content of your Wiki page.
-See `Creating a page <#PLFUserGuide.WorkingWithWikis.ManagingContent.AddingAndEditingPages.CreatingPage>`__ for more details.
+See :ref:`Creating a page <Creating-New-Page>` for more details.

 .. _Intranet-Gadgets: